What is the DFRWS Rodeo?

 Challenges range from entry level to advanced in terms of difficulty, and this is typically reflected in how many points they are worth.
-In the past, challenges have spanned a wide variety of disciplines related to digitial forensics and incident response, such as crypto, file/disk/memory/network forensics, dynamic analysis, and reverse engineering.
-Check out the write-ups and problem sets on this site for examples of challenges from previous years.
+In the past, challenges have spanned a wide variety of disciplines related to digital forensics and incident response, such as crypto, file/disk/memory/network forensics, dynamic analysis, and reverse engineering.
+Check out the problem sets section for examples of challenges from previous years.

 How do I participate?

 Simply sign up on the Rodeo site after the link is published during the Rodeo.